-This criterion is applicable to mineral growing media only
+This criterion is applicable to mineral growing media only.
+Mineral growing media shall meet the following requirements:

+- 1. The mineral growing media shall be used for professional horticultural applications. - 2.
 The applicant shall offer customers a structured collection and recycling service using third party service providers.
 The collection and recycling service shall cover a minimum of 70% v/v of the applicant sales across the European Union.